timescale/docs/timescaledb/how-to-guides/install-timescaledb/post-install-setup.md

 ---

-From here, you will create a TimescaleDB hypertable using one of the following options:
+Now that you have a new TimescaleDB database setup, start by inserting or creating data to learn more about the features and superpowers we add to time-series
+data:

 1. **[Start from scratch][start-scratch]**: You don't currently have any data, and just want to create an empty hypertable for inserting